 What is an authorization?

 When you make a purchase using your Venmo Mastercard® Debit Card, the merchant will place a hold on the funds in your available Venmo balance to cover the initial amount of your purchase.
 This is called a merchant authorization, and it allows the merchant to ensure that your Venmo account is open and working.
 Additionally, the authorization will ensure that you have sufficient funds in your Venmo balance to cover the transaction amount if reloads are turned off or unavailable on your account.
-The transaction will appear as a pending charge in the Transactions tab of your personal transactions feed in the Venmo app until the merchant completes (captures) the transaction and posts the final amount.
+The transaction will appear as a pending charge in your personal transactions feed until the merchant completes (captures) the transaction and posts the final amount.

 What is a capture?

 Funds will not be transferred to the merchant until they finalize the transaction and capture the final amount.
 If you have reloads enabled and your Venmo balance does not have enough funds to cover the total purchase, we will initiate the reloads at the time the merchant posts the final purchase amount.
-Once a merchant captures an authorization, you’ll see the purchase completed for the final amount in the Transactions tab of your personal transactions feed in the Venmo app.
+Once a merchant captures an authorization, you’ll see the purchase completed for the final amount in your personal transactions feed.
 Please note that while most merchants may capture a transaction in 1-5 days, the merchant may take up to 30 days to finalize the transaction.

 Why was the final amount (capture) different than the initial authorization?